microsoft/live-share/docs/getting-started.md

 ## Downloading and installing

-During the Visual Studio Live Share private limited preview both owners and participants will need to download a custom build of VS Code and/or an installer for Visual Studio.
-Visual Studio Live Share is ultimately intended to be a pure extension, so this is not the long term delivery mechanism.

 Requirements:
  - **Visual Studio 2017 Update 6** - Any edition of Visual Studio 2017 with update 6 installed (15.6) running on Windows 7, 8.1, or 10.
- - **Visual Studio Code Insiders** - Windows 7, 8.1, or 10 or macOS Sierra (10.12) only.  _El Capitan (10.11) and below are not currently supported due to [.NET Core 2.0 requirements](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0-supported-os.md)._
+ - **Visual Studio Code Insiders** - Windows 7, 8.1, or 10 or macOS Sierra (10.12) and above only.  _El Capitan (10.11) and below are not currently supported due to [.NET Core 2.0 requirements](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0-supported-os.md)._

 Download and setup instructions: